Menu

 Child Custody Experts In Los Angeles

-When issues of child custody arise, our firm expertly steps in to provide our clients with sound advice.
-We are experienced in every possible child custody issue that may arise in a Los Angeles divorce or paternity action, stepparent adoption case, or other family law case where custody may be at issue.
-There are different kinds of child custody and visitation issues that may be addressed in Los Angeles family courtrooms, including legal custody, physical custody, and setting up a parenting plan.
+When issues of child custody arise, our firm expertly steps in to provide our clients with sound advice and support.
+We are experienced in a wide range of child custody issues that may arise in a Los Angeles divorce, legal separation, paternity action, stepparent adoption case, or other family law case where custody may be at issue.
+There are different kinds of child custody and visitation issues that may be addressed in Los Angeles family law cases, including legal custody, physical custody, and setting up a parenting plan that is in the best interest of the child.
+In addition to determining each parent’s role in decision-making and caring for the child, the parenting plan may also address such issues as holidays and vacations, communication between the parent and child, communication between the parents, enrollment in extracurricular activities, therapy, and prohibitions on substance.

 We have also handled many “move away” cases, which occur when one parent wishes to move a substantial distance with a child and away from the other parent.
 These cases are inherently difficult, but we have successfully represented parents wishing to move and parents wishing to oppose an intended move.